johnosbb/LinuxDebuggingAndDevelopment/tracing.md

 ```sh
 export LD_LIBRARY_PATH=$PWD
 ```
 __LD_LIBRARY_PATH__ is an environmental variable used in Linux/UNIX Systems.
 It is used to tell dynamic link loaders where to look for shared libraries for specific applications.
+It will designate additionnal path to be searched for library loading.
+By default, the dynamic loader will search for some paths like /etc/ld.so.cache, /lib and /usr/lib

 Example usage for an application (called app) with shared library linkage: